martinjrrr/Linux.dots/README.md

 Before launching we'll need to execute a few commands

-`sudo modprobe i2c-dev`
+`sudo modprobe i2c-dev` to load the i2c-dev module

-`sudo groupadd --system i2c`
+`sudo groupadd --system i2c` to create the i2c group if it does not already exist

-`sudo usermod $USER -aG i2c`
+`sudo usermod $USER -aG i2c` to add yourself to the i2c group

-`sudo touch /etc/modules-load.d/i2c.conf && sudo sh -c 'echo "i2c-dev" >> /etc/modules-load.d/i2c.conf'`
+`sudo touch /etc/modules-load.d/i2c.conf && sudo sh -c 'echo "i2c-dev" >> /etc/modules-load.d/i2c.conf'` to load the i2c-dev module at boot